-On March 22, 2021, Ramona and Amalia held the first Facebook-live Scam Jam of 2021, which over you can 1.400 people viewed. lf vou missed it. still watch it on our facebook.com/seagoareaagencyonaging/ page, where it is still getting "likes".
+On March 22, 2021, Ramona and Amalia held the first Facebook-live Scam Jam of 2021, which over you can people viewed. lf you missed it, still watch facebook.com/seagoareaagencyonaging/ page, where it is still getting "likes".
 Unfortunately, due to the isolation and loneliness that COVID-19 created, many seniors have fallen victim to the brazen schemes of shysters who, by sleight of hand, have stolen personal information and money from vulnerable older adults.
 We plan to present more events like this, including guest speakers and experts in preventing elder fraud and exploitation.